 There may be critique sessions throughout the quarter.
+Editors have a big role in critique sessions.
 Your presence and participation on critique sessions are very important.
-You are expected to read La Voz and be familiar with content.
-Listen as others' assignments are critiqued, so you can learn from their successes and mistakes, as well as your own.
-Plan to be on time and prepared to participate and lead.
+You are expected to read La Voz, be familiar with content and lead your team by helping them learn from their successes and mistakes.
+Plan to be on time and prepared to participate.